MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-03-process-data.md

-## 1. Create resource for Azure Data Lake Gen 2
+## 2. Create a resource for Azure Data Lake Gen 2

 Azure Data Lake Storage (ADLS) is built upon the Azure Blob File System (ABFS) over TLS/SSL for encryption and uses an optimized driver for big data workloads.
 Other features such as storage tier options and high-availability & disaster recovery options of blob storage, make ADLS the ideal storage solution for big data analytics.